ejritter/MauiTquillaSunriseApp/README.md

 If all servers within a domain are removed, that domain is removed and the Picker is defaulted to ###-ALL-###.
 ## DOES NOT
-Does not validate the entered credentials against any systems.
+Validate the entered credentials against any systems.
 It is assumed that the user knows the correct credentials to enter for any domain or domains they are managing.

+Store Credentials permanently.
+All credentials are within the application life span.
+Once the application is closed, username and password information is gone.

 Although written in Maui, it is not targeting any platform outside of Windows.